felias-fogg/dw-link/docs/quickstart-AVR-GDB.md

 Either you use the arduino-cli to compile your sketch (and then I assume you know what you are doing), or you use the IDE:

 * Load the sketch, you want to debug  (e.g., `dw-link-x.y.z/examples/varblink/varblink.ino`) into the IDE and select `ATtiny25/45/85 (no bootloader)` as the board.
 * As `Clock Source` choose `1 MHz (internal)` (assuming that the ATtiny is as it comes from the factory and no fuse has been changed).
-For the `Debug Compile Flags` option choose `Debug`.
+In the `Sketch` menu, you should now activate `Optimize for Debugging.
 * When you now select `Sketch` -> `Export compiled Binary`, then the sketch will be compiled and an ELF file (a binary that contains debugging information) is placed into the folder `build/<board-type>/` inside the sketch folder.

+You can also use arduino-cli to compile the sketch.
+Make sure to set the compiler option `-Og`, which makes sure that the compiler optimized for debugging (instead of for space).

 **Check:** Open terminal window and change into the sketch folder.
-The ELF file `<sketchname>.ino.elf` should either be in subdirectory of the `build` folder.
+The ELF file `<sketchname>.ino.elf` should either be in the the sketch folder or in a subdirectory of the `build` folder.

 ## Step 7: Debugging

 Now, we are ready to debug the sketch on the target chip.
-Check that the *host*, the computer you are sitting at, is connected to the *hardware debugger*, the UNO, with a USB cable.
+Check that the *host*, the computer you are sitting at, is connected to the *hardware debugger*, the Uno, with a USB cable.
 The hardware debugger should in turn be connected to the *target* chip, the ATtiny85, by 6 flying wires as we have prepared it in step 5.

 Open a terminal window and change into the folder where the ELF file resides.
 Then type